adeoladevops/RGB-Game-Ilori/README.md

 - If they clicked the correct color, display a “Correct!” message and change all boxes to that color.
 - If they clicked the wrong color, hide the box or change it to a neutral color (like #232323) and display a “Try Again” message.
 •	Reset/Play Again Button:
-There should be a button that resets the game with new colors.
+There should be a button that resets the game with new colors. <br>
 💡 Tips:
 •	Use Math.random() to generate RGB values.
 •	Use addEventListener() to handle clicks.